The body doesn’t just absorb pulses or discrete stimulations; it infolds contexts…

 - ephemeral formats

 - Judson Dance Theater

 - visual rhythm

 Or maybe these puddles offer a way of visualizing a portal.

-The Portal is an itinerant project that can shapeshift through multiple sites and locations.
 I am available for creating, collaborating, consulting, and teaching.
 You can read more about my work and approach below.